telefonicaid/fiware-edison/README.md

 Next step is connecting your applications with FIWARE IoT Stack to access your data and show your magic to the rest of the world.

+### Step #1: Sign up to get your credentials
+You can get your FIWARE IoT Stack credentials at [http://edisonhack.ttcloud.net/](http://edisonhack.ttcloud.net/).

+You will receive an email with your API and portal credentials to send data from your Edison and use FIWARE IoT Stack APIs on your App.

+Please, in case you have any trouble signing up let us know at [iot_support@tid.es](mailto:iot_support@tid.es)

-### First step: FIWARE IoT Stack Management Portal
+### Step #2: FIWARE IoT Stack Management Portal
 To check your data is correctly sent and stored, first thing is accessing the [Management Portal](http://test.ttcloud.net:8008).
 You can log-in using your given FIWARE user/password.
 In the "Entities" section (An Entity is a data object representation in FIWARE, so your Edison is represented as an Entity) you will find an Entity called "device:myEdison" with a list of attributes:
 * "l": Your luminosity sensor
 * "p": Your button sensor